 Every year hundreds of different species can be seen on the Island including Sandhill Cranes, American Kestrels, Piping Plovers, Swainson's Thrushes, Canada Warblers and American Avocets.

 The area is also winter home to raptors like red-tailed hawks, one of the largest birds you'll see in North American, and osprey (pictured above), which is unique among hawks because of it's reversible outer toe that allows them to grasp with two toes in front and two behind.

-Our cover this month is a painting titled "Duces" by Galveston artist Rene Wiley.
-Rene is a talented artists who has her works featured at Rene Wiley Gallery located in Galveston at 2128 Postoffice.
+Our cover this month is a painting titled "Surf's Up" by Galveston artisst Rachel Wiley-Janota.
+Rachel is a talened young artist who has her works featured at Rene Wiley Gallery, a family owned and operated art gallery located in downtown Galveston at 2128 Postoffice.

 Continuing this month at the gallery is Rachel's tenth solo exhibition, FRESH CATCH.
 Opening at the gallery in conjunction with ArtWalk on November 26 is THE WILEY WOMEN SHOW, an exhibit showcasing the works of Rachel, her sister Samantha and her mom Rene.
 If you have the opportunnity, stop by the gallery to view her works.